 - For the filling, melt the halva in the microwave for 10 secs and repeat until it is smooth or if the halva spread is available at your market you can also use it.

-- Add the eggs; one at time and mix using hand mixer on a medium speed.
+- Add the eggs; one at a time and mix using a hand mixer on a medium speed.

 - Add vanilla and sour cream and continue mixing on medium speed until all combined and creamy.